Bawnorton/FallenTweaks/README.md

 # Multi Tweaks

-Check the mod on curseforge for more details [https://www.curseforge.com/minecraft/mc-mods/fallen-kingdom-tweaks]
+Check the mod on curseforge for more details [here](https://www.curseforge.com/minecraft/mc-mods/fallen-kingdom-tweaks "Fallen Kingdom Tweaks")

 Compainion mod for the Fallen Kingdom Server